 Which led us to:

-white bodied people need spaces to learn, process, and practice in order to truly embody a practice of anti-racism.
+white bodied people need spaces to learn, process, and practice in order to participate fully in a liberation movement.

 As we continue to offer cohorts for white bodied people to do just this, we are more convinced than ever of the effectiveness of these spaces.